 2018 CHORALE MUSIC COMPOSITION COMPETITION

-2019 contest theme, submission guidelines will be available end of April.
+2019 contest theme and submission guidelines will be available at the end of April.

 DIFFICULTY LEVEL - The winning composition must be at a technical level that makes its performance possible by a volunteer adult choir of 60 voices.

 SATB with optional occasional divisi

 Moderate harmonic language

 Text must relate to themes of love and/or light.